Patricia's Canada Various Day Hikes

 beautiful winter wonderland and I

 continued on through the snow.
-After
+If not

 1.7 miles from the trail narrowing, the